Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Interacted 2 SLS and identifying assumptions

-Recall $\hbi$ as the coefficient vector from the \itss in Definition \ref{def:2sls_i}.
-Under the finite-population, design-based framework, \cite{ding2019decomposing} showed that $\hbi$ is consistent for estimating $\bc$ when $Z_i$ is randomly assigned hence valid without conditioning on $X_i$.
-We establish in Section \ref{sec:identification} the properties of $\hbi$ for estimating $\tc$, $\tc(X_i)$, and $\bc$ in the more prevalent setting where $Z_i$ is only conditionally valid given $X_i$.
+Under the finite-population, design-based framework, \cite{ding2019decomposing} showed that $\bi=\bc$ when $Z_i$ is randomly assigned hence valid without conditioning on $X_i$.
+We establish in Sections~\ref{sec:hte}--\ref{sec:late} the properties of $\bi$ for identifying $\bc$, $\tc$, and $\tc(X_i)$ when $Z_i$ is only conditionally valid given $X_i$.